An epic fantasy trilogy set 32,000 years ago

 Ritual & Cosmology

 Neanderthal burial practices suggest a sophisticated relationship with death.
-This paper explores the archaeological evidence for intentional burial and proposes a speculative cosmology in which the dead persist in the earth itself.
+This paper explores the archaeological evidence for intentional burial and proposes a speculative cosmology in which the dead persist in the Earth itself.

 Ethology & Domestication